diegoumpierre/architecture/latency-afficionados/why_postgresql.md

 # Module
 - ACID property:
--- Atomicity: Everthing happens or nothing happens
+-- Atomicity: Everything happens or nothing happens
 -- Consistency: No invalid state
--- Isolation: One transaction do not afect the another one -- Durability: No data loss after the transaction is committed
+-- Isolation: One transaction do not affect the another one -- Durability: No data loss after the transaction is committed

 ## Why Postgres
 - Always ACID compliant.
 - Support to materialized views
 - Is OpenSource
-- Have frenquently updates
+- Have frequently updates

 ## Why NOT Postgres
 - Create a new system process for each user connected to the database, alocating more memory (+- 10mb)